pydantic/logfire-helm-chart/charts/logfire/README.md

 Each has their own set of environment variables that can be used to configure them.
 However if your kubernetes service account has the appropriate credentials, that be used by setting `serviceAccountName`.

+**Important**: Do not enable versioning on your object storage bucket.
+Logfire manages its own data lifecycle and versioning will interfere with this process and increase storage costs unnecessarily.

 #### Amazon S3

 Variables extracted from environment: